The following tips will help you avoid unexpected behavior when creating, sharing, and publishing Storyline 360 projects.

 If you need to share a project file with another developer, we recommend zipping it first.
 Then share the zipped file via email, external drive, network drive, etc. Recipients should save it to their local hard drives and fully extract it before opening the project.

-Viewing published content on your local hard drive or a network drive isn't supported.
-Security restrictions in these environments can cause various features in your content to fail.
+Viewing published courses on your local hard drive or a network drive isn't supported.
+Security restrictions in these environments can cause various features in your courses to fail.

 The published output for a Storyline project includes multiple files and folders.
 For your published course to work properly, these files and folders must remain in the same organizational structure when you upload them to a server.

 Be sure the file paths to your projects and published output are well under the 260-character limit imposed by Microsoft Windows.
-(Publishing adds characters to the file path you selected.
+(The publishing process adds characters to the file path you selected.
 If it exceeds 260 characters, your published output will be incomplete.)

 Avoid using special characters, accents, or symbols in your file paths and file names.
 Learn more about naming conventions in this Microsoft article.